KTRDeveloper/charity-dao/docs/index.md

 ```

 ## Operating the Charity DAO
 To operate our DAO, we're going to use Tally.
-Tally is a frontend for onchain decentralized organizations where users can delegate voting power, create or pass proposals to spend DAO funds, manage a protocol, and upgrade smart contracts.
+Tally is a frontend for onchain decentralized organizations where users can delegate voting power, create proposals to spend DAO funds, manage a protocol, and upgrade smart contracts.
 It should be noted that it is entirely possible to dispense with Tally and build a front-end from scratch that interacts with Charity DAO.
 This offers greater flexibility, but also requires more resources for development.

 ### Connecting the DAO to Tally
 To interact with our DAO, we need to connect it to Tally.
 To do this, follow the steps below: